 No matter how much the world changes around us, one thing that remains constant is the need for truckers to know how to find loads to haul.
 Through freight recessions to capacity shortages, pandemics to recovery, trucks need to keep rolling to get paid.

 Whether you’re an owner operator trying to find the best load board for trucking, or a fleet owner trying to learn how to get freight contracts, all truckers are on the same hunting trail.
 Your best strategy is to use every tactic available to book freight.
 Here are 7 ways to find more loads.

 1. Owner Operators or Fleet Owners Looking for Freight Brokers.

-So, how do owner operators or fleet owners find loads?
+How to find loads to haul is always a big question on the minds of owner operators and fleets owners.
 For independent contractors looking for freight to haul, a freight broker can help.
 Freight brokers connect shippers to truckers, and this is a good option if you’re just starting out.
 Freight brokers help find truck loads for owner operators and fleet owners.
 The best part is they do most of the legwork for you, including negotiating the rates with shippers.
 Brokers make it easier for independent truck drivers looking for quality loads because they usually have a relationship with the shippers.
-Using a freight broker is one way to find loads to haul but it can cost you.
+Using a freight broker is one way to get loads for trucks but it can cost you.
 Look out for hidden fees associated with this service.

 2. Dispatch Services for Owner Operators and Fleet Owners.

 Hire a dispatcher directly (with industry experience and contacts in tow) or contract with a trucking dispatching service to help connect you with brokers and shippers.
 In many cases, trucking dispatchers can also provide some administrative services like accounting, billing, and collections.
-In other cases, trucking dispatchers provide everything for independent truckers looking for loads, ensuring shippers pay invoices on time.
+In other cases, trucking dispatchers solve more than how to get loads to truckers by providing the back office services that help to ensure shippers pay invoices on time.